IskaIV/Project2-Elevator-Kernel-Module/README.md

 To minimize the length of the output from strace, try to minimize the use of other function calls (e.g., stdlib.h) in your program.

-> [!NOTE]
+> [!IMPORTANT]
-> Running strace on an empty C program will generate a number of system calls.
-Therefore, when using strace on your Part 1 code, it should produce five more system calls than the empty program.
+> Running `strace` on an empty C program will generate several system calls.
+Therefore, when using `strace` on your Part 1 code, it should produce five more system calls than the empty program.

 **Assigned to**:
 > Souhail Marnaoui, Iskandar Verdiyev